RedSection/OffensivePH/README.md

 OffensivePH is a post-exploitation tool that utilizes an old Process Hacker driver to bypass several user-mode access controls.

 ## Usage
 - Compile OffensivePH with VS2019 (tested).
+Edit resource files according to your environment.
 - Execute with Admin privileges.
 ```
 offensivph.exe [-kill|-peb|-hijack|-apcinject] [<PID>] [<URL>]